UofT-DSI/git/02_activities/practice/git_advanced.md

-# Git Advanced Homework
+# Git Advanced Practice Problem

-**Note**: Homework problems are not assessed and are provided for your own personal practice.
+**Note**: Practice problems are not assessed and are provided for your own personal practice.
 Feel free to discuss these with your peers and learning support during work sessions!

 ## Tasks
 The `dtxe/DSI_git_assignment` repository contains a short Python script that